Electric, Gas, & Water

 Do you know who regulates utility companies operating in Colorado?
 The Colorado Public Utilities Commission (PUC) serves the public interest by assuring the availability of safe, reliable, adequate and efficient electric, gas, steam and water services to utility customers at rates that are just, reasonable, and non discriminatory.

 Who looks out for consumer interests in these matters?
 The PUC's decisions must balance both consumer and company interests.
-Additionally, Colorado's Office of Consumer Counsel (OCC) advocates on behalf of residential, small business and agricultural energy consumers as a class before the PUC by disputing proposals that would result in inequitable utility rates, regulations and policies for consumers.
+Additionally, Colorado's Office of the Utility Consumer Advocate (UCA) advocates on behalf of residential, small business and agricultural energy consumers as a class before the PUC by disputing proposals that would result in inequitable utility rates, regulations and policies for consumers.

 The PUC also regulates some telecommunications services (excluding wireless and Voice over Internet Protocol (VoIP)).
 For those areas still under PUC jurisdiction, its role is to ensure safe, reliable and quality services are delivered to telecom utility customers on just and reasonable terms.